Idaho Teenager Made $35,000 Plowing Snow While Visiting Seattle

 “I was in the hospital when my friend Steve called me and gave me the idea of bringing my plow truck to Seattle,” Holston recounted.

 The very next day, David set up an advertisement on Craigslist, offering to plow snow in the city.
-As CNNnotes, Seattle had recently had the “snowiest February in 70 years.”
+As CNN notes, Seattle had recently had the “snowiest February in 70 years.”
 Shortly after posting the ad, Holston received an offer for $1,000.
 He was planning to be in Seattle for his mother’s birthday, so he decided to bring his snow plow back to Washington.

 “After the [birthday] party, I hit the road with jobs lined up until midnight.
 All during that time, I was answering my phone and adding new customers to my snow route for Monday,” Holston explained.